HChenX/AppRetentionHook/README-en.md

 # 🌟Module Effect

 - After personal testing, app retention time growth.
 And Hardly encountered app kill situation.
-- Make me very surprise is even after a night most apps still not kill self.
+- What surprised me was that after half a day , most apps weren't killed by the system.
 - ` Like QQ Bilibili TikTok Coolapk And more test pass , they dont be killed. `
 - Although I have only undergone small-scale testing.
 But the effect is still significant.